adarraji/blog-app-firebase/README.md

 ### Server Uploads URL

 The location where the the images are stored on the server.
+Used om `src/pages/Home.js`, `src/pages/Single.js`

 You can create .env file for you application and use the following for example: